microsoft/evodiff/README.md

 We used inpainting with EvoDiff-Seq and EvoDiff-MSA to intentionally generate disordered regions conditioned on their surrounding structured regions, and then used DR-BERT to predict disorder scores for each residue in the generated and natural sequences.

-To run our code and generate IDRs, run:
+To run our code and generate IDRs from EvoDiff-Seq, run:

 ```
 python generate/conditional_generation.py --model-type oa_dm_640M --cond-task idr